 Dismissal for personal reasons is – alongside conduct-related and redundancy-based dismissal – one of the three types of termination recognized under the Protection Against Unfair Dismissal Act (Kündigungsschutzgesetz).
 Personal dismissals are relatively rare: only about three percent of all employees are dismissed on personal grounds.
 However, the consequences for those affected are often particularly severe, as dismissals for personal reasons include, for example, terminations due to illness.
-Strict legal requirements must be met in order for such a dismissal to be lawful.
+Strict legal requirements must be met for such a dismissal to be lawful.
 This article outlines the conditions, examples, and grounds for dismissal for personal reasons.

 Free initial consultation with a specialist lawyer